Get uncomfortable: the path to radically better relationships

 Absolutely.
 In customer service roles, for example, oftentimes our comfort zone is to be reactive.
 People ring up and go, "It's broken," so we react.
 In customer success, though, it’s proactive.
 Customer success people think, "I can see that something is about to go wrong.
 I'm going to reach out to you before it happens."

 Customer service could, and is in some instances, learn a lot from customer success.
 That kind of learning doesn't happen unless you get outside of your comfort zone, outside of your department, and go have conversations with people.
-You must have a willingness to form new relationships with different parts of business.
+You must have a willingness to form new relationships with different parts of the business.
 If you don't, what you end up with is just your department's siloed opinion.

-You must have a willingness to form new relationships with different parts of business.
+You must have a willingness to form new relationships with different parts of the business.
 If you don't, what you end up with is just your department's siloed opinion. - Jonathan Munn

 What are small ways people can get outside of their comfort zones at work?